wadewegner/wadewegner.github.com/_posts/2014-12-29-4-simple-steps-to-run-go-language-in-azure-websites.md

 	Note: I'm not sure why it returns `Bad Request` but so far it doesn't seem to cause any issues.

 3. Create a `server.go` file in the `wwwroot` folder.
-This is a super simple Go file which will reply for any URL on the website.{% highlight go %}
+This is a super simple Go file which will reply for any resource on the website.{% highlight go %}

 package main
 	import (